Rainout (sports): Motorsport

 INDYCAR and NASCAR both will use rain tires if they are at a road course.
-However, if the rain is severe enough where standing water, visibility becomes an issue, or if lightning is detected within a 12 km radius of the circuit, the race will be stopped.
+If the rain is severe enough where standing water, visibility becomes an issue, or if lightning is detected within a 12 km radius of the circuit, the race will be stopped.
 At the 2014 Honda Indy Toronto Race 1, INDYCAR attempted to wave green and yellow together to start the race under the Safety Car.
 After numerous incidents, INDYCAR decided to abandon the race and wiped the slate clean for Sunday with two races.
 They also stopped the 2018 Honda Indy Grand Prix of Alabama before the halfway limit was reached because of heavy rain, and completed the race the next day.
 INDYCAR also has cancelled qualifying at a circuit because of lightning, primarily as a safety issue with electronics, radio communications, teams on pit lane, race marshals, and spectators.

+Starting in 2023, NASCAR will use rain tires on the lower-banked oval tracks such as Phoenix (where the title race has been held since 2020) and Martinsville (which was the site of the first oval race ran on rain tires, this happened in the Truck Series race, though it was still stopped for good after 124 of 200 scheduled laps completed).

 The code in USAC, NASCAR, and IndyCar states if fewer than half the laps or time are completed or if the race is unable to start, the event is resumed on a later date, usually the next day.
 With the introduction of lights at numerous oval tracks, the time frame for resuming a rain delayed race on the same day has been largely expanded.
 Some races stopped during the day for rain have seen the track dried, and the race completed later in the evening on the same day.
 Since the 2017 season, all NASCAR national series utilize a format in which races are divided into three or four stages, with a competition caution after each; a race is considered official following the conclusion of the second stage, which is typically positioned around two quarters of the scheduled distance.

 Most road racing (except in the United States) does not use the 50 percent rule.
 In the FIA Code, if severe rain forces the race to be interrupted, the regulations state if less than two green flag laps (no virtual safety car or safety car laps) were completed, the race is canceled and will not be made up.
 Once a race is on its fourth green flag lap, the race is official.
 Depending on the series, either half points or a sliding scale will be used for points if the race is terminated early.